 The legal and ethical issues surrounding the use of information goes beyond properly citing sources and avoiding plagiarism.
-Researchers should be knowledgable about isses related to privacy and security, censorship and freedom of speech, as well as have an understanding of intellectual property, copyright, and fair use.
+Researchers should be knowledgeable about issues related to privacy and security, censorship and freedom of speech, as well as have an understanding of intellectual property, copyright, and fair use.

-As a MC student, you may be asked by your instructors to submit papers to the Turnitin.com service.
+As a Monmouth College student, you may be asked by your instructors to submit papers to the Turnitin.com service.
 To do so, your instructor will need to give you a class I.D. number and an enrollment password.
 Talk to your professor about the service.